Frequently Asked Questions

 Less than 1% of food consumed in Travis County is locally produced

-Hope Full Farm received its public charity status in May 2021.
+Hope Full Farm received its 501(c)(3) status in May 2021.
 A small team was formed and they began preparing the barren land with multiple rounds of cover crops while using permaculture design to plot out the 9 acre space.
 In February 2022, the first fruit trees were planted in the upper orchard, and construction began on the central barn and irrigation system.
 The first harvest ready for donation was in April 2023.

 Hope Full Farm spans 9 acres of land that includes an orchard, lower fields, greenhouse, incubator space, rainwater collection tanks, permanent restroom facilities, and a central barn with wash and pack stations, walk-in coolers, equipment storage and an office.